joeyzhu00/Quadcopter-Control/README.md

 # Quadcopter Control
-Testing out different control laws for quadcopter control, currently have infinite discrete linear quadratic regulator implemented in addition to a minimum jerk trajectory generator.
+Testing out different control laws for quadcopter control, currently have infinite discrete linear quadratic regulator and PD controller implemented in addition to a minimum jerk trajectory generator.
 Using rotorS from ETH-Zurich as simulation environment which can be accessed here: https://github.com/ethz-asl/rotors_simulator.

 Development work is done under the quad_adcs folder.